ShreyaPadaki/DataSciETL/README.md

 # E-Commerce ETL Pipeline

 A comprehensive Python-based ETL (Extract, Transform, Load) pipeline that scrapes product data from Amazon Best Sellers, cleans and transforms the data, and loads it into a normalized MySQL database.
+Further, a comprehensive data analytics and visualization report is provided.

 ## Features